kitkay/jsmastery/README.md

 ## Content

-Markup : Bullet list Fundamentals of Javascript One
+- Fundamentals of Javascript One

 ## Website